-• Produce and Distribute Brochures/Fact Sheets/Videos
+Produce and Distribute Brochures/Fact Sheets/Videos

 We use brochures, fact sheets and videos to inform interested parties about SPC and our planning process.
 You can access current materials at public meetings, by written request, or on our website.
-We provide non-English language or special format versions upon request.
+We provide special format versions upon request.

-• Conduct Surveys, Workshops, and Orientations, etc.
+Conduct Surveys, Workshops, and Orientations, etc.

 We collect feedback directly from the public through surveys.
-We also obtain feedback on specific topics or transportation plans during .
-We provide work shops non-English language or special format versions upon request.
+We also obtain feedback on specific topics or transportation plans.
+We provide workshops.

-For more information on SPC's EJ program, please see spcregion.org for the most current EJ reports.
+For more information on SPC's programs, please see spcregion.org and for the most current and up-to-date information.